Did you know that the government has incentives to help you grow your super? As a mobiSuper member, we don’t want you to miss out.

 lodge a tax return for the year you made the personal contribution.

-If you meet the eligibility – the government will automatically pay you 50 cents for every $1 you contribute (up to a maximum of $500).
-The ATO has a handy co-contribution calculator you can use to check your eligibility.
+the government will automatically pay you 50 cents for every $1 you contribute (up to a maximum of $500).
+The ATO has a

-Another upside is that as you’re making personal contributions, you can withdraw them later to buy your first home under the First Home Super Saver Scheme (FHSSS).
+Another upside is that as you’re making personal contributions, you can withdraw them later to buy your first home under the

 Example:

-She transferred $1,000 from her bank account to her super account.
-In July, she will do her annual tax return, and the ATO will automatically transfer Jessica $500 into her super account.
+When Jessica completes her annual tax return for FY25, the ATO will automatically transfer Jessica $500 into her mobiSuper account.
 Too easy!

 Incentive 2, Low Income Super Tax Offset (LISTO)